Multi-Sync/webgl-nextjs/README.md

 ```bash
 npx create-next-app@latest
 ```
+>  Accept all the default options and open your next.js project in a code editor
 2. Install webgl-nextjs package to your project
+>  change directory to the root of your new next.js project and run the following command:
 ```bash
 npm i webgl-nextjs
 ```

-3. Create a new ```pages``` directory in your next project -if it wasn't generated-, create a new file at ./pages/test.js and copy and paste the following code.
+3. Create a new ```pages``` directory in your next project -if it wasn't generated-, in the `pages` directory create a new file `test.js` and copy and paste the following code.

 ```javascript
 //filename: /pages/test.js